FlorianStuettgen/FlorianStuettgen/README.md

 I work in project controls for large construction programs at the intersection of project delivery, SQL, data systems, and decision assurance.

 My background spans field supervision, construction delivery, project controls, data engineering, graduate business education, and applied data science.
-That combination matters: I understand both how project information is produced and how it can become distorted on its way to a management decision.
+That combination matters.
+I understand both how project information is produced and how it can become distorted on its way to a management decision.

 ## Additional engineering work